humdrum-tools/humdrum-documentation/tool/reihe/index.md

 Normally, **reihe** is used to transform numerical data (typically pitch-class values).
-However, the retrograde (**-r**) and shift (**-s**) operations can be performed on any data (including non-numeric data \-- such as articulation marks).
+However, the retrograde (**-r**) and shift (**-s**) operations can be performed on any data (including non-numeric data &mdash;
+such as articulation marks).
 For non-numeric data, the retrograde option must be invoked without a numerical parameter.
 Attempting to transpose non-numeric data will result in an error.